kalibera/rchk/doc/INSTALLATION.md

 	is `/usr`, WLLVM is `/usr/bin`, RCHK is the path to rchk directory created by git.

-# Installing on older systems
+# Installing on even older systems

 While rchk used to work on older systems, it is not being backported to them and cannot be compiled with older versions of LLVM due to incompatibility of